yeja94/PythonExercises/README.md

 # PythonExercises
-My personal experience in using python for data analysis.
+My personal experience in data cleaning/analyzing using Python